• Skip to primary navigation

 A large clear mixing bowl filled with broccoli, grapes, onions, pumpkin seeds, dried cherries, and creamy dressing on a gray background.

-Use a large spoon to mix it well so everything is coated in the creamy cashew sauce.
+Use a large spoon to mix it well so everything is coated in the creamy sauce.
 You can eat it right away or put it in the fridge to chill for 1 hour.

 A casserole dish filled with broccoli salad.